 - Understand why you need certain features of your membership site so you can stop second-guessing yourself

-- Refer back to it when you’re ready to make changes so there’s less mental fog
+- Refer back to your content plan when you’re ready to make changes so there’s less mental fog

-- Clearly see where there are gaps in your site so you can stop worrying if you’re missing anything
+- Clearly see where there are gaps in your site so you can be sure you’re delivering to your clients the most value for their paid subscription

-- Outline the elements your membership needs (and what it doesn’t) so you can get control of your budget again
+- Determine what your membership site actually needs (and what it doesn’t) so you can get control of your budget and resources

-If you’re launching a membership site and not sure where to start as far as exactly what content to place on each page, check out Membership Sites Page-by-Page to get clear.
+If you’re launching a membership site and you’re unsure what content belongs on each page, check out Membership Sites Page-by-page to start planning.